 Device settings.
 Many operating systems allow you to limit the tracking of advertising content associated with the user’s device ID.
 You can change these settings directly from your device.
 For more information, you can consult the user manual of the operating system installed on the device or the related assistance pages.

 Third-party cookies.
 If the user does not wish to receive third-party cookies on his device, he can also access the information and consent forms of said third parties and exclude their receipt, through the links below.

-DoubleClick for Publishers is an advertising service provided by Google Inc. For an understanding of Google’s use of data, please consult the Google Partner Policy.
-This service uses the “Doubleclick” cookie, which tracks user behaviour in relation to advertisements, products and services offered.
-The user can decide at any time not to be tracked by the Doubleclick cookie by deactivating it through the following link: google.com/settings/ads/onweb/optout?hl=it.
+Google AdSense is an advertising service provided by Google Inc. This service uses the “Doubleclick” Cookie, which tracks use of it.thecookinghack.com and User behavior concerning ads, products and services offered .
+The User can decide at any time not to use the Doubleclick Cookie by deactivating it: google.com/settings/ads/onweb/optout

 Amazon Affiliation is a commercial affiliation service provided by Amazon.com Inc. and allows The Cooking Hacks to display advertisements for products or services offered by third parties.
 Ads can be displayed both in the form of advertising links and in the form of banners in various graphic forms.
 The click on the icon or banner published on The Cooking Hacks are tracked by the third party services listed below and are shared with The Cooking Hacks.
 The personal data processed are cookies and usage data.

 |YouTube||YouTube is a video content viewing service managed by Google Inc. that allows you to integrate such content within the pages of the Sites||Yes||https://policies.google.com/privacy?hl=it&gl=it|